Alumni and Development Privacy Notice

 When you give permission to other organisations to share or it is available publicly

-We combine information you provide to us with information available from external sources.
+We combine the information you provide to us with information available from external sources.
 This is known as data-appending and enables us to contact you in the event that you change your address, job or phone number, or didn’t provide it to us.
 We also use this information to gain a better understanding of our supporters to improve our fundraising methods, products and services and make sure we contact you in the most relevant and appropriate way.
 Places we get information from include:

 - Companies - You may have provided permission for a company to share your data with third parties, including charities.
 This could be when you buy a product or service, register for an online competition or sign up with a comparison site.